TK-code202/Calculator--II-/README.md

 ## Description

-_The application contains seperate forms for performing different arithmetic operations.
+_The application contains separate forms for performing different arithmetic operations.
 The user inputs the numbers and the result is returned._

 ## Setup/Installation Requirements